Fresh on Mondays

 How to customize your computer background

-For many knowledge workers the background image on our computer desktop is something we return to many times each day.
+For many knowledge workers the background image or “wallpaper” on our computer desktop is something we see many times every day.
 The stock patterns and nature photos that come with your computer are nice, but one of the easiest ways to advertise to yourself is to take control of that image.

 Find a new background image